Graniteville train crash: Findings and recommendations

-On November 29, 2005, the NTSB issued a report officially blaming the accident on the P22 train crew's failure to reline the switch for mainline operations.
-The report concluded that neither equipment failure nor crew fatigue or drug or alcohol use was a factor in the accident.
-It further concluded that the level and immediacy of emergency response to the accident was wholly appropriate for the situation.
+On November 29, 2005, the NTSB issued a report officially blaming the crash on the P22 train crew's failure to reline the switch for mainline operations.
+The report concluded that neither equipment failure nor crew fatigue or drug or alcohol use was a factor in the crash.
+It further concluded that the level and immediacy of emergency response to the crash was wholly appropriate for the situation.

-As a result of this accident and a similar accident on the Burlington Northern and Santa Fe Railway on January 8, 2005, the United States Federal Railroad Administration (FRA) released to railroads a reminder of federal regulations on procedures for turnout operation and safety procedures.
+As a result of this crash and a similar derailment on the Burlington Northern and Santa Fe Railway on January 8, 2005, the United States Federal Railroad Administration (FRA) released to railroads a reminder of federal regulations on procedures for turnout operation and safety procedures.
 Among the federal rules regarding turnouts are: